paquolalab/dRFEtools/README.md

 	**Yields:**

-	-  estimator: returns the estimator with feature importance
+	-  numpy array: returns feature importances as a NumPy array

 <a id="org3cfdf65"></a>